Anna Gloyn: Career

 In 2004, Gloyn returned to the University of Oxford funded by a Diabetes UK RD Lawrence Career Development Fellowship to establish a research group to examine "beta-cell function through the investigation of genetic variants causally implicated in monogenic diabetes".
 In 2011 she was awarded a Wellcome Senior Fellowship in Basic Biomedical Science to continue her research.
 This was renewed in 2016.
 Her research has focused on how human genetic variants can be used as tools to examine how insulin secretion and action are regulated.
 In 2014 she was awarded the Minkowski Prize.
 The same year she was promoted to Professor of Molecular Genetics & Metabolism.

-In 2020, Gloyn was appointed Professor of Pediatrics (Endocrinology) and, by courtesy, of Genetics, at Stanford University.
+In 2020, Gloyn was appointed Professor of Pediatrics (Endocrinology) and of Genetics, at Stanford University.
 This appointment enabled the movement of her research group to Stanford where it now runs as the Translational Genomics of Diabetes Lab.
+Since her arrival at Stanford Gloyn has played roles in generating genetic data for the NIDDK funded Human Pancreas Analysis Programs for Type 1 and Type 2 Diabetes and the Integrated Islet Distribution Program In 2022 she was awarded the Outstanding Scientific Achievement award from the American Diabetes Association.

 Gloyn is a founding member of the International Common Disease Alliance (ICDA).
 She is also a member of the executive committee of the Atlas of Variant Effects Alliance.